anthonyandres/Anthonys-Website/README.md

 ---

 In order for the Card.tsx component to not be dragged off screen, it must be passed the ref of the component that defines its bounding box.
-In this case, the <Card /> element is nested inside some other element, <div />, with which its ref is passed to the Card component
+In this case, the <Card /> element is nested inside some other element <div /> with which its ref is passed to the Card component

     <div ref={boundingRef}>
         <Card boundingRef={boundingRef} />